Kendall Jenner Posts New Instagram Featuring Her Naked In Different Fashion

 Kendall’s sister Khloe came to her rescue by calling out and insulting the Instagram users that attacked the young model’s choice of attire.
 However, it is easy to see why Khloe was angry at some of the comments that were made.
 Some of the fans were outright rude.

-“Looks like Kendall has been straightening her pubes,” one of Kendall’s fans wrotein the comment section under the Instagram post.
+“Looks like Kendall has been straightening her pubes,” one of Kendall’s fans wrote in the comment section under the Instagram post.

-The photo featured the model standing behind a redcar.
+The photo featured the model standing behind a red car.
 The snap focused on her mid-section so as to highlight her maroon-colored bikini bottoms and the interesting design.
 The photo also showed off her incredibly lean body including her tight toned tummy which was easily the highlight of her model physique.
 Her hands were also in the snap, with her fingers spread out.
 She also had a cigarette on tucked between her fingers.

 Despite the terrible comments that Kendall received, the Instagram snap received an overwhelming response with millions of views.
 Even Kylie receives negative comments in her posts though she does not let it bother her.
 Kendall did not respond to the negative comments perhaps because her big sister Khloe already did it on her behalf.